equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 I've created entire post where I'll try to convince you that this level of organization is needed.
 Please read [Why you should consider Bounded Contexts in Rails](https://blog.eq8.eu/til/why-bounded-contexts-are-needed-in-rails.html) where I'll go into details.

+#### Don't extract by default

+I advise **not** to extract to bounded context based businness classe by default!

+Start writing your code within controller  (as any regular Rails app) and once the complexity grows extract to businness objects (Services, Processor objects, Presenters, Value objects, Listeners ...whatever works for you)

+Point of this article was to show you how you can organize those business logic classes with more clarity (place them to bounded context and cover it with nice bounded context interface)

+Please don't think of this as a default folder structure from day one of the project

+Specially with new projects.
+You many not know yet what those business boundaries are yet.

 ## Other ways to do Bounded Contexts in Rails